Allentown Couple Sentenced For Tax Fraud Conspiracy

-The Basiles owned a chiropractic business called Lehigh Valley Non-Surgical, Inc. (“LVNS”) and earned income through payments from patients and from health insurance companies.
+The Basiles, who for more than 15 years challenged the legitimacy of the tax laws, owned a chiropractic business called Lehigh Valley Non-Surgical, Inc. (“LVNS”) and earned income through payments from patients and from health insurance companies.
 According to evidence introduced at trial, between early 2003 and December 31, 2005, Paul and Barbara Basile removed themselves from LVNS’s payroll system and paid themselves with weekly checks from LVNS or another entity they controlled called Hamilton Health Management in order to avoid paying income and payroll taxes.
 Paul Basile also earned income from tutoring and coaching work that he performed as a consultant for a company called Breakthrough Coaching, LLC, as well as for consulting services he provided to a company called Corporate Health of America, LLC.
 Payments from Breakthrough Coaching and Corporate Health of America were paid to another entity the Basiles controlled called Nylad, Ltd. Between 2002 and 2005, the evidence at trial demonstrated that the Basiles owed approximately $150,000 in taxes.

-The evidence also showed that between October 18, 2004 and January 4, 2005, Paul Basile defrauded the IRS by issuing checks totaling $1,351,380 from a closed bank to cover tax liabilities that he and his wife owed for tax years 1995 through 2001.
-Around the same time, he submitted a series of fictitious documents titled, “Prepaid Foreign Bills of Exchange,” also as purported payment of he and his wife’s income tax liabilities.
+The evidence also showed that between October 18, 2004 and January 4, 2005, Paul Basile attempted to defraud the IRS by issuing checks totaling $1,351,380 from a closed bank account to cover tax liabilities that he and his wife owed for tax years 1995 through 2001.
+He also submitted a series of fictitious documents titled, “Prepaid Foreign Bills of Exchange,” totaling approximately $2,293,847.76 as purported payment of his own and his wife’s income tax liabilities.

 UNITED STATES ATTORNEY'S OFFICE, EASTERN DISTRICTof PENNSYLVANIA